-Distribution center operations
+Distribution center and field service operations

-Our distribution center operations group performs selected pre-sale and post-sale value-added services at our distribution centers and at seller locations.
-These activities include unloading, manifesting and reporting discrepancies for all received assets and sales preparation of offered assets, including merchandising and organizing offered assets, writing product descriptions, capturing digital images and providing additional optional value-added services such as product delabeling, data cleaning/wiping, testing, refurbishment and repackaging.
-Our distribution center operations group personnel also arrange the outbound shipping or pick-up of purchased assets with our buyers.
+Our distribution center and field service operations group performs selected pre-sale and post-sale value-added services at our distribution centers and at seller locations globally.
+These activities include unloading, manifesting and reporting discrepancies for all received assets and sales preparation of offered assets, including merchandising and organizing offered assets, writing product descriptions, capturing digital images/video and providing additional optional value-added services such as product delabeling, data cleaning/wiping, testing, refurbishment and repackaging.
+Our distribution center and field service operations group personnel also arrange the outbound shipping or pick-up of purchased assets with our buyers.